(If nominating a unit, enter the type and number for nominee name below.)

 It is not appropriate to nominate oneself for this award.

-which can occur after January 1 of the following year.).
-At that time, their prior service as a member of the Key 3
+or presented, which can occur after January 1 of the following year.).

 A professional Scouter or other council employee may not receive this award based on employment service.
 However, a professional Scouter or employee who also serves as a volunteer Scouter may be eligible, based on volunteer service.